Change-Point Detection in Dynamic Networks with Missing Links: Introduction

 \subsection{Contributions and comparison with previous results}

-Our first motivation is to answer the following fundamental question: {\it What is the detection boundary in the problem of the change-point detection in dynamic networks?} That is, we are interested in the smallest amount of change in the underlying distribution of the network such that successful detection of the change-point is still possible.
+We consider the problem of hypothesis testing for the presence of a change-point, commonly known as {\it change-point detection}.
+The related problem of estimating the unknown change-points and their number is usually called the {\it change-point localization} problem.
+Our primary motivation is to address the following fundamental question: {\it What is the detection boundary in the problem of change-point detection in dynamic networks?} That is, we are interested in the smallest amount of change in the underlying distribution of the network such that successful detection of a change-point is still possible.

 The change-point detection in dynamic networks and the related problem of the change-point localization have attracted considerable attention in the past few years.
 Among others, the problem of change-point detection has been considered in \citep{PeelChangePointDetection} where the authors introduce a generalized hierarchical random graph model with a Bayesian hypothesis test. \cite{Wang2017} consider hierarchical aspects of the problem.
 A model based on non-homogeneous Poisson point processes with cluster dependent piecewise constant intensity functions and common discontinuity points is considered by \cite{Corneli2017}.
-The authors of \citep{Corneli2017} propose a variational expectation maximization algorithm for this model.
-More recently, in \citep{Hewapathirana2020} the spectral embedding approach is applied to the problem of change-point detection in dynamic networks.
-In \citep{Zhang2020} the focus is on the detection of the emergence of a community using a subspace projection procedure based on a Gaussian model setting.
-An eigenspace based statistics is applied in \citep{Cribben2015} to the problem of testing the community structure changes in stochastic block model.
+The authors of \citep{Corneli2017} propose a variational expectation maximization algorithm for the change-point localization in this setting.
+More recently, in \citep{Hewapathirana2020} the spectral embedding approach is applied to the problem of detection of vertex-based changes in dynamic networks.
+In \citep{Zhang2020} the focus is on the online detection of a change in the community structure using a subspace projection procedure based on Gaussian model setting.
+An eigenspace based statistics is applied in \citep{Cribben2015} to the problem of localization of changes in the community structure for stochastic block model.
 These works focus mainly on the computational aspects of the problem without theoretical justifications.

+In \citep{Wang2014} the authors introduce two types of scan statistics for change-point detection for time-varying stochastic block model.
+Although the authors of \citep{Wang2014} provide an asymptotic analysis of the test power for a simple situation of change in a single community connection probability, the testing procedure lacks a threshold allowing for testing at a given significance level.
+The problem of multiple change-point localization is studied by \cite{Zhao2019ChangepointDI}.
+The change-point algorithm proposed in this paper is built upon a refined network estimation procedure.
+The authors of \citep{Zhao2019ChangepointDI} show consistency of this procedure.
+A very complete comparison of different change point localization algorithms (including the one introduced in the present paper) is given in \cite{sulem2022graph}.